bipentihexium/wys_arg_tools/solutions.md

 ## Level 3

 This level uses the same algorithm as the previous one - L2A.
 Here, if you reverse the _hint_ - `DLIHCREHTONMAITUBREHTOMYMSIEHS`, you'll get `SHEISMYMOTHERBUTIAMNOTHERCHILD`.
 That is a "riddle" that is needed to be solved in order to get the key (She is my mother, but I am not her child.).
-The answer to this is Ellie (lore) giving us the key `ELLIE`.
+The answer to this is Ellie (lore thing :) ) giving us the key `ELLIE`.
 But we need to reverse it, because the hint was reversed, so the key is `EILLE`.
 Decrypting the data gives you the following:

 ```
 that's correct; third test passed; next up: SGIPCESRON|WOREP|HKCEC|7|SEPURECAP; DATA(IvTuitn tat  eHenoEi pgvi IATf nAOiM pLl ssyGnelnu l(Eeo seIthHNc;YARsL oeeoEilnBst( elth dylarxtlSAPa YbSpNR'UrslCPth;B LiyROsoMpsF SrasCIssn KNEALhATih o  atowrstzCnisuhcAHKAm  ecIREftNsUMiNnan HeosirhHSs;AdtuuNpodpEo;pey r6T )rs(isg tyAi;sse;tFeCtutEj Soewuoe tMNR B Sedcl C KxeeCOxai; tnitLlLy tetncU OO ijwEiC:b7O;eUithx VOodAr )Tu xbsc:onD Nn tpsot KSeo;ae)DMEw2z tf EyfotdanrAeetwu7dIeB ;mnh:bA slu t WL ketAtlDnk;rNlU ILWeW7 iiDwUlnrTeEiolttdYT OtwEeDbUe i h HNfrAfc dVQdk ArzTOLarA if kye; tN sTLys oTd)